10 Delicious Hot Chocolate Mix-Ins

 1. Peanut Butter

-If Halloween last week reminded you just how well peanut butter and chocolate go together, then this one is for you.
-In this recipe, you add a few dollops of regular, creamy peanut butter right into your saucepan along with the chocolate.
+If you're a fan of the peanut butter and chocolate combination, this recipe from One Ordinary Day is for you.
+Just add a few dollops of regular, creamy peanut butter right into your saucepan along with the chocolate and enjoy.

 For a hazelnut flavor, mix some nutella into the saucepan.
 This one goes best with a whipped cream garnish.